 Where Boundary Non Compliance Factors are the ratio between the available capability and required capability on each Boundary as detailed in Section 8 of the Electricity Ten Year Statement (ETYS), capped at 100%.

-Where Generation Zones are (a) as defined in the Electricity Ten Year Statement (ETYS) for the Financial Year in which the termination or reduction in Transmission Entry Capacity or reduction in Developer Capacity or reduction in Interconnector User Commitment Capacity occurs prior to the Charging Date (or where not so defined as set out in the relevant Cancellation Charge Statement) or (b) as defined in the Electricity Ten Year Statement (ETYS) for the Financial Year in which the notice of Disconnection or reduction in Transmission Entry Capacity occurs on or after the Charging Date.
+Where ETYS Zones are (a) as defined in the Electricity Ten Year Statement (ETYS) for the Financial Year in which the termination or reduction in Transmission Entry Capacity or reduction in Developer Capacity or reduction in Interconnector User Commitment Capacity or termination or reduction in Demand Capacity occurs prior to the Charging Date (or where not so defined as set out in the relevant Cancellation Charge Statement) or (b) as defined in the Electricity Ten Year Statement (ETYS) for the Financial Year in which the notice of Disconnection or reduction in Transmission Entry Capacity or Demand Capacity occurs on or after the Charging Date.

-Where the Wider User Commitment Liability Base is the total amount of generation and Interconnector User Commitment Capacity in MW liable for the Wider Cancellation Charge in the year in question and the total amount of generation and Interconnector User Commitment Capacity in MW which will become liable for the Wider Cancellation Charge in the year in question and set out in the Annual Wider Cancellation Charge Statement.
+Where the Wider User Commitment Liability Base is the total amount of generation and Interconnector User Commitment Capacity and demand in MW liable for the Wider Cancellation Charge in the year in question and the total amount of generation and Interconnector User Commitment Capacity and demand in MW which will become liable for the Wider Cancellation Charge in the year in question and set out in the Annual Wider Cancellation Charge Statement.

 Where the Cancellation Charge Profile is the profile derived in accordance with the formula at Paragraph 3.10 or 3.11, as appropriate.

-3.9 Where the Construction Agreement is terminated or Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity is reduced before the Trigger Date
+3.9 Where the Construction Agreement is terminated or Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity or Demand Capacity is reduced before the Trigger Date

-Should a Construction Agreement be terminated, or Transmission Entry Capacity be reduced or Developer Capacity be reduced or Interconnector User Commitment Capacity be reduced before the Trigger Date the Cancellation Charge shall be calculated as follows:
+Should a Construction Agreement be terminated, or Transmission Entry Capacity be reduced or Developer Capacity be reduced or Interconnector User Commitment Capacity or Demand Capacity be reduced before the Trigger Date the Cancellation Charge shall be calculated as follows:

 Cancellation Charge = Either the Actual Attributable Works Charge or, where on the Fixed Attributable Works Cancellation Charge, a charge calculated as follows:

-Reduction in Transmission Entry Capacity or Reduction in Developer Capacity or Reduction in Interconnector User Commitment Capacity x Pre Trigger Amountt
+Reduction in Transmission Entry Capacity or Reduction in Developer Capacity or Reduction in Interconnector User Commitment Capacity Reduction in Demand Capacity x Pre Trigger Amountt

 Where:

-Transmission Entry Capacity /Developer Capacity / Interconnector User Commitment Capacity expressed in MW.
+Transmission Entry Capacity /Developer Capacity / Interconnector User Commitment Capacity / Demand Capacity expressed in MW.

-Termination of Construction Agreement equates to a reduction in Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity to zero
+Termination of Construction Agreement equates to a reduction in Transmission Entry Capacity or Developer Capacity or Interconnector User Commitment Capacity or Demand Capacity to zero

 Pre Trigger Amountt which varies according to the number of Financial Years from the date of the Construction Agreement to the Trigger Date: